 They think for themselves and develop their own opinions yet have learned to play nicely with others.
 Few things are more disturbing than to see people “express” themselves at the expense of someone else or, to “be themselves” in an obnoxious way.

-While none of us are perfect and we all learn from our mistakes at our own pace, some of us learn more easily than others.
-It took my brother, as a little boy, only one time of jumping off a stone wall with an umbrella to learn that cartoons weren’t a reliable source of reality.
+While none of us is perfect and we all learn from our mistakes at our own pace, some of us learn more easily than others.
+It took my brother, at eight years old, only one time of jumping off a stone wall with an umbrella to learn that cartoons weren’t a reliable source of reality.
 A broken heel reminded him that, unlike our mouse friend, Jerry, an umbrella would not break his fall.
 It’s a good thing he learned quickly, otherwise he might have jumped off a cliff like Wile-E-Coyote with drastically different results!

 And yet, many of us jump off the proverbial cliff over and over, expecting a time-lapsed float instead of the free-fall that plummets us to earth.
 We get hurt by a person or situation, and yet we return time and time again.

 A friend of mine recently told me she always seemed to choose the wrong men.
 She ended up with the ones who needed to be rescued and she wondered where all the good men were.
 It wasn’t hard for me to see why: Her radar was set on men who needed rescuing while emotionally healthy men passed by without her notice.
 Now well into her third miserable marriage, she recognizes the problem but can’t find the solution.